zerynth/docs/docs/reference/guide/docs/seqmap.md

 `union(other,...)` `set | other | ...`

+Return a new set with elements from the set and all others.

 ### frozenset.set >= other()
 Test whether every element in ```other``` is in the set.